Devoted to the Strength of Family

 During 2009, TFI secured its Hague accreditation through COA for international adoption.
 In 2011, we implemented our succession plan, with CEO Peggy Martin stepping down to take over as CEO of Kansas Family and Children, Inc. which provided marketing, special events and public policy activities for TFI.
 Michael Patrick became the third CEO in our 46-year history.

-TFI provides family foster care services not only in Kansas, but also expanded our experience and services to Nebraska and Oklahoma in 2012 and into Texas in 2014 – we now sponsor over 700 foster homes and serve over 1,000 children a day.
+TFI provides family foster care services not only in Kansas, but also expanded our experience and services to Nebraska and Oklahoma in 2012 and into Texas in 2014 – we now sponsor over 660 foster homes and serve nearly 2,500 foster children a year.
 We opened a Visitation and Exchange Center in Lawrence in 1998, one in Wichita in 2011 and one in Topeka in 2013.
 Our 49-bed Psychiatric Residential Treatment Facility opened its doors in 2010.
 Our Teens Reaching Adult Independent Living program now serves up to 46 youth a day at our three locations; Topeka opened in 2007 and Wichita opened in 2011.
 We are a licensed substance abuse treatment provider, expanding our behavioral health services to ensure that the needs of children and families are met through a variety of innovative programs and services.

 *CEO Michael Patrick serves on the Board Membership Committee

-TFI Family Services, Inc. is a licensed child placing agency in Kansas, Missouri and Nebraska.
+- TFI is a licensed child placing agency in Kansas, Missouri, Nebraska, Oklahoma, and Texas

 Our mission is about strengthening families.
-To achieve this, we do all we can to continuously improve the quality of all our services throughout TFI Family Services.
+To achieve this, we do all we can to continuously improve the quality of all our services throughout TFI.

 Quality improvement allows TFI to facilitate internal reviews of program and administrative departments.
 These reviews help us design training and education programs for staff and retain a focus on program outcomes through a continuous quality improvement process.
 Management of reviews, reporting of audits and program improvement plans help TFI and its companies build upon success and identify needs early.